marina601/discover-malta/TESTING.md

            -Delete
   - Click on the update button, confirm it redirects the user to the "Update Trip Page" for the current trip.
   - Try to access the update_trip URL as a non logged in user, confirm it redirects the user to the login page.
-  - Try to access update_trip URL as a logged-in user, confirm the message is displayed telling the user they do not have access to this page and the link is in the form of a button is displayed "Go back to all Trips"
+  - Try to access the update_trip URL as a logged-in user, confirm the message is displayed telling the user they do not have access to this page and the link is in the form of a button is displayed "Go back to all Trips"
   - Click on the delete button, confirm a modal is displayed asking the user to confirm their decision.
   - Click the delete button in the modal, confirm the toast message appears telling the user which trip has been deleted and redirects the user back to *trips.html*
   - Try to access the delete_trip URL as a non logged in user, confirm it redirects the user to the login page.